Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In fact, many are so powerful, divine intervention is necessary to slay them.
+Many are also so powerful, divine intervention is necessary to slay them.
 And even the gods themselves don’t have it easy when up against these monstrosities.

 Without further ado, here are the deadliest monsters in world mythology.
-Since time immemorial, these have terrified humanity with their savagery or evil.
+Since time immemorial, these have terrified humanity with their savagery or evil, or sheer might.

 From Medusa to the beastly hybrid Chimaera, to the hundred-arm Hecatoncheires, Greek mythology is chocked-full of deadly creatures you wouldn't want anywhere in your nightmares.

-Empowered by his mighty thunderbolts, though, Zeus succeeded in defeating the monster.
-Typhon was then bound and imprisoned in Tartarus, where he would remain for eternity.
+Thankfully, mighty Zeus with his powerful thunderbolts managed to defeat the monster after a cataclysmic battle.
+Typhon was then bound and imprisoned in Tartarus, where he would hopefully remain for eternity.

 In Norse mythology, Fenrir is a monstrous giant wolf and a child of Mischief God Loki.
-Together with the Midgard Serpent and Hel, the wolf’s rampage will bring about the end of the current world during Ragnarok.
-Ragnarok being the Nordic “twilight of the gods.”
+Together with other mythical creatures such as the Midgard Serpent and Hel, the wolf’s rampage will bring about the end of the current world.
+This is prophecized to happen during Ragnarok, the Nordic “twilight of the gods.”

-As foretold by the Poetic Edda and the Prose Edda, the oversized wolf will even kill Odin, the mighty leader of the Asgardian gods i.e. the Æsir.
-Despite all his magical and combat abilities, the All-Father will be swallowed whole.
+As foretold by the Poetic Edda and the Prose Edda, the oversized wolf will also kill Odin, the mighty leader of the Asgardian gods i.e. the Æsir.
+Despite all his magical and combat abilities, the All-Father will not survive Ragnarok.
+He will even be swallowed whole by the monstrous wolf.

-The Prose Edda further gives details on how terrifying Fenrir was even when just a cub.
+The Prose Edda furthermore provided details on how terrifying Fenrir was even when just a cub.
 After prophecies foretold the wolf’s threat, the Æsir attempted to bind it but enjoyed no success; Fenrir easily broke two fetters wrapped around it.
-Undeterred, the gods then had the dwarves fashioned a magical binding and lied to the wolf that they merely needed it to test the binding.
-They would release it after the test.
+Undeterred, the gods then had the dwarves fashion a magical binding and lied to the wolf that they merely needed it to test the binding.
+They promised to promptly release it after the test.

-Sensing deception, Fenrir agreed but demands someone places a hand in its jaws while the test is conducted, which the brave god Tyr agrees to.
-The binding then proves its worth, and in fury, Fenrir rips off Tyr’s hand in vengeance.
+Sensing deception, Fenrir agreed but demanded a hand in its jaws while the test is conducted, an exchange that the brave god Tyr volunteered for.
+The binding then proves its worth and in fury, Fenrir ripped off Tyr’s hand in vengeance.

 The Eddas further state that Fenrir will remain bound by Gleipnir till Ragnarok.
 Once it has broken free, all hell breaks loose.
 There is no stopping the monstrosity till it fulfills its destiny.